 You know those mini cinnamon sugar pretzel bites from Auntie Anne’s?
 What if I told you that you could skip the trip to the mall and make them at home? 😱 Well, you can!
-Because these Cinnamon Pretzel Bites are the literal same thing!!
-And the best part is that they taste absolutely insane with my Healthy Nutella recipe!

-These sugary, sweet, and doughy pretzel bites only require a few ingredients (no yeast or having to wait to let the dough rise required!)
-The homemade Nutella is just as easy!
 You could also pair this sweet snack with a sweet cream cheese dip or vanilla frosting dip.
 A delicious treat for your next party or game night.
 Your guests will have so much fun dipping + snacking these homemade pretzels!

 - They’re sugary, sweet, and absolutely addicting!
 Chewy pretzel texture + homemade cinnamon sugar = a match made in heaven!